The Name of the Wind: Plot

 In the epilogue, it is implied Bast's fears are well-founded, as the present-day Kvothe is described as just a man "waiting to die".

 Reception

-Author George RR Martin is a fan of the series.
+Author George R. R. Martin is a fan of the series.

+Songwriter Lin-Manuel Miranda has also praised the series, writing "No one writes about stories like Pat Rothfuss.
+How the right story at the right time can change the world, how the teller can shape a life."

 Michael Chabon praised the book, comparing its prose to Ursula Le Guin's.
 Le Guin herself praised the book, writing, "It is a rare and great pleasure to come on somebody writing the way [Patrick Rothfuss does], not only with the kind of accuracy of language that seems to me absolutely essential to fantasy-making, but with real music in the words as well."